Trust the Man

-Trust the Man is a 2005 romantic comedy-drama film written and directed by Bart Freundlich.
+Trust the Man is a 2005 American romantic comedy-drama film written and directed by Bart Freundlich.
 The film is set in New York and centers around two couples as they deal with relationship issues such as intimacy and commitment.

 Plot

 The film centers around four best friends: Married couple Tom and Rebecca and longtime relationship partners Tobey and Elaine.
 The film follows the two couples as they face trials and temptations in their relationships.

 Tom, after feeling a lack of intimacy with his wife, meets a divorced mother at his sons school.
-Rebecca, a film actress making her stage debut, meets a younger actor who shows infatuation for her named Jasper.
+Rebecca, a film actress making her stage debut, meets a younger actor named Jasper, who shows infatuation for her.
 Tobey, who does not show interest in settling down for marriage or kids, runs into an old fling from college named Faith.
 Elaine, after confronting Tobey about wanting to get married and have a family, meets several suitors throughout the film.

 The story follows Tom and Tobey as they attempt to mend their relationships with their partners.